Requisitos-de-Software/2025.1-Grupo01/docs/planejamento/apps-avaliados.md

 ## Metodologia

-A metodologia utilizada foi o Rich Picture
+A metodologia utilizada foi o Rich Picture.

 <a id="sou,gov"></a>